Farm Camp with Dunes Learning Center

 • Help your camper pack for each day: (more detailed list below)

-• 2 Water bottles & Bagged lunch
+• 2 Water bottles & bagged lunch

 • Campers should wear closed-toe shoes and bring a change of clothes and extra shoes each day.